milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 * Gene Group 23: N0.HOG0001108
 * Gene Group 23: N0.HOG0000067

-There is again expansions in *Z. morio*, for both categories.
+There is again expansions in *Z. morio*, for both categories. for GG16, it's N0.HOG0001194 and N0.HOG0003035, the former (higher peak) is only expressed in early embryonic development, but the latter is an intercellular matrix component also expressed in adults, so it might have something to do with odorants.
+All of Gene Group 23 is stuff only expressed during larval development and is responsible for cuticle development, nothing to do with odorant receptors.

 Also this time there's stuff going on in bruchids!
 GG23:N0.HOG0000108 GG16:N0.HOG0000307 have expansions in bruchids.
-However, N0.HOG0000108 is involvedin cuticular development during larval and pupae stages, where it's expression peak also happens, so this is not related to adult pheromone sensing.
+However, both of these are involved in cuticular development during larval and pupae stages, where their expression peak also happens, so this is not related to adult pheromone sensing.

 <p>
 <img src="Gene_Group_16_chitin_related_GF_sizes.svg" alt="Gene group 16" width=45%>